tezedge/tezedge-docs/contents/endpoints/protocol.md

 |-------------------|--------------------------------------------------------|
 | `status` *string* | The operation result status. |

-The next fields are dependant on the *status* field.
+The next fields are dependent on the *status* field.

 ##### Applied
 | Field             |                  Description                           |